top of page

 Parasite treatments - fleas and worms

 Regular flea and worm treatments are necessary to keep your pet, your family and your home worm and flea free.
 Practically all puppies have worms, so treatment to kill these parasites is important as they can affect your pet’s health and can potentially be passed on to humans.
 Worm treatment can be administered in the form of tablets or a topical flea and worm treatment which is applied on the back of the animal’s neck.
 Fleas and their larvae can live year-round so monthly treatment is advised.
-At your pet’s health check we will give you advice on flea and worm treatment and prevention as well as tick and lungworm treatment.
 For more on parasites click here.

 Microchip